clone95/Haskell-dependencies-finder/README.md

 ##

 I followed a course at my university (Languages and Compilers) where a subsection (and part of the exam) was a Haskell program.
 I find functional programming very dynamic (lazy evaluation is something "strange" but a very smart feature) and i find that you are obliged to radically change the point of view in programming.
-This is very good to improve in programming (even the not funcional paradigm).
+This is very good to improve in programming itself and problem solving (even the not funcional paradigm).

 ## Description